EPISODE 488

 Organizing is an art form.
 If your vision is big enough, you have to have a WHY.

-But some people, we had one prospect say, “I tried Marie Kondo, and at the end of two months,” I said, “If this is what has to happen, there’s no, no hope for me.”
+But some people, we had one prospect say, “I tried Marie Kondo and at the end of two months…” I said, “If this is what has to happen, there’s no hope for me.”
 When people say to me, “What should I do?”
 We always say, “That’s the wrong question.
 The question is, “What will you do?”’
 Because organizing is an art form.
-If your vision is big enough, you have to have a “Why?”
-One of the questions we ask is, on a scale of 1 to 10, how important is it to change this?
+If your vision is big enough, you have to have a “why.”
+One of the questions we ask is, “On a scale of 1 to 10, how important is it to change this?”
 If it isn’t 9 or 10, that’s probably not going to be high enough to do it.
-But if it’s a 9 or 10, then we can always get there by.
+But if it’s a 9 or 10, then we can always get there.
 Our certified productive environment specialists all have different ways of working.

 Oh, I love that program.
 That is fantastic.

-Yes.
-Well, you know, Marshall always said that should is the most violent word in the English language and not to should all over yourself.
+Well, Marshall always said that “should” is the most violent word in the English language and not to “should” all over yourself.

 That’s one thing that I wanted to bring up because I totally resonated with what you were saying.
-The other thing was you mentioned David Allen, and I was going to bring him up because one of the most transformational things I learned from David Allen and I took his Getting Things Done GTD workshop as well as reading his book.
+You mentioned David Allen, and I was going to bring him up.
+I took his Getting Things Done workshop and read his book.
 He spoke about something that just was so powerful for me.
 He called it the Demilitarized Zone, or DMZ.
 I don’t think there’s much information about this online.
 I actually just searched for it.
-I don’t know; it just popped into my head two days ago.
+I don’t know.
+It just popped into my head.

-Yeah, absolutely.
+Absolutely.
 We call it bankruptcy.
 The way we use that is the same.
 But we call it email bankruptcy or digital bankruptcy.
-One of the principles that I came up with almost 40 years ago, which was one of the very early things, was that today’s mail is tomorrow’s pile.
+One of the principles that I came up with almost 40 years ago, which was one of the very early things, was that “today’s mail is tomorrow’s pile.”
 Research shows that 80% of what we keep, we never use.
-Actually, Perry Marshall, one of my coaches, says we’ve talked for years about the 80, 20 principles, but in his experience, he said now it’s almost like 95,5.
+Actually, Perry Marshall, one of my coaches, says we’ve talked for years about the 80/20 principles, but in his experience, he said now it’s almost like 95/5.
 But the amount that makes a difference is getting smaller as we get more information.

 That’s been my experience as well.
 When we do it, we will have two boot camps.
 One is called Office Transformation Bootcamp, which helps people clear their paper and their physical stuff in their office, and then digital bootcamp.
 In both cases, we start with, “Okay, we’re going to ignore everything you did in the past.”
 At the end of this program, we guarantee three things.
 One is that you will know what to do with every new piece of information that comes in, so we’ve stopped the problem.
 Then two, everything that you have filed in the time we’ve been actively working together, you or anyone else you want to can find it in a matter of seconds.
 Then, three, you will leave the program with a game plan for how to fix the rest.